bendalab/audian/README.md

 - Interactive viewer for single and multi-channel audio signals.
 - Can handle many file formats and long recordings - holds only part of the recordings in memory.
 - Displays raw traces, filtered traces, envelopes, and spectrogram.
-- Change spectrogramm resolution, overlap, color bar range and color map interactively.
+- Change spectrogram resolution, overlap, color bar range and color map interactively.
 - Change low- and high-pass filter cutoff frequencies interactively.
 - Optional envelope with lowpass-filter cutoff frequency that can be changed interactively.
 - Hide and show channels as well as plot panels.